Advanced Recycling

 Advanced recycling: A different way to handle used plastics

 Only 9% of plastics are recycled globally, according to the Organization for Economic Co-operation and Development (OECD).
-Can we improve that rate while creating a circular plastics lifecycle?
-Here’s how our advanced recycling program can help meet the challenge.
+How can the world improve that rate while supporting a more circular economy for plastics?

 Advanced recycling can help society recycle a greater share of the products we use every day.
-It’s a solution that can improve recycling rates for plastic waste and support a more circular economy while also providing the opportunity for lower relative emissions.
-And it can be scaled and replicated across the globe to increase the amount of plastic material that can be made into new products.
+It’s a solution that can improve recycling rates for plastic waste and support a more circular economy.
+And it can be scaled and replicated around the world to increase the amount of plastic material that can be made into new products.

 Here’s how it works.